As adults, we’re all guilty of not committing enough time to research when choosing a mattress…

 Then it’s time to introduce paper books, some of the brilliant story books that are available for young kids these days.
 You’ll now be able to start reading stories with your little one and this will be a pleasure for both of you.
 It’s a great way to relax with your child as he winds down at the end of the day and prepares for bedtime.
 At this stage, your little one may want you to read the same book over and over again.
 Although this may be boring for you, try to go with what your child wants.
 Repetition is invaluable at this stage of learning and when your child can repeat the story back to you (in his own words), then he’s well on the way to developing a real love of stories and books.

-Teaching children to respect books is easier if you provide a special place for him to keep all his books.
-A dedicated bookcase in his bedroom is a great way of showing your little one how to value his favourite stories.
+Teaching children to respect books is easier if you provide a special place for them to keep all their books.
+A dedicated bookcase in their bedroom is a great way of showing your little one how to value their favourite stories.
 Very young children will benefit from an open-face style bookcase like you see in libraries and schools.
 Toddlers and pre-schoolers especially use images to identify their books before they learn to read.
-The books can all be seen clearly and your little one will be able to find the book he wants easily, with no help from you, a great way to encourage independence.
-An open-face bookcase encourages little ones to use books and this innovative way of storing books is designed to give maximum exposure of the books to children.
-As your child learns to read and moves on to a traditional style bookcase (he’s probably got a growing collection of books that need to be stored somewhere), then the open face bookcase can be passed on to a younger member of the family or used as a great place to display his artwork for all to admire.
+The books can all be seen clearly and your little one will be able to find the book they want easily, with no help from you; a great way to encourage independence.
+An open-face bookcase encourages little ones to use books; in addition, this innovative way of storing books is designed to give maximum exposure of the books to children.
+As your child learns to read and moves on to a traditional style bookcase then the open face bookcase can be passed on to a younger member of the family or used as a great place to display artwork for all to admire.

 There are many children’s bookcases to choose from, but all can help with reading massively; as having a space to store and display their favourite books helps to be proud of their collection and appreciate their books more.